 Future work might also explore how intuitions regarding infinity may come from sources beyond the count list.
 One possible source, for example, is experience with formal mathematical operations like addition, or the recursive addition of zeros in Arabic notation, which could help children appreciate ways of generating endlessly more quantities.
-For example, Singer and Voica (2008) describe how a group of 5th-6th-graders explained that rational numbers are infinite, because infinitely many digits could be added after the decimal point.
+For example, Singer and Voica (2008) describe how a group of 5th and 6th-graders explained that rational numbers are infinite, because infinitely many digits could be added after the decimal point.
 Another possible source of intuitions is by analogy to quantities other than number, such as space, time, or geometry.
-One early study by Evans (1983) found that knowledge about infinity in number, time, and space developed similarly between Kindergarten and 3rd Grade (e.g., from bounded to unbounded), but this research did not test if such beliefs were correlated within individual children (see Hartnett & Gelman, 1998 for similar findings).
+One early study by Evans (1983) found that knowledge about infinity in number, time, and space developed similarly between Kindergarten and 3rd Grade (e.g., from bounded to unbounded), but this research did not test if such beliefs were correlated within individual children (see Hartnett & Gelman, 1998, for similar findings).
 Current studies in our labs are exploring this possibility.
-More recently, Smith, Solomon and Carey (2005) found that 1st-2nd graders’ intuitions matter being infinitely divisible preceded their intuitions about the infinite divisibility of rational numbers.
+More recently, Smith, Solomon and Carey (2005) found that 1st and 2nd graders’ intuitions matter being infinitely divisible preceded their intuitions about the infinite divisibility of rational numbers.
 Numbers can be infinite in many ways (Monaghan, 2001); correspondingly, there is much room for future research into children’s intuitions about infinity in different conceptual domains.